 But when I started dating there were no ranchers in the offing, rich or otherwise.
 Instead, I fell in love with a fellow graduate student at the University of Kansas.
 Not only does my husband not share my love of horses, he doesn’t even particularly like them, given that one stepped on him with deliberate intent when he was ten.

 After years in academia, I took a turn down another road and began writing fiction.
-My first novel, Dreams for Stones was originally published by Samhain Publishing on Christmas Day 2007 and will soon be re-released.
+My first novel, Dreams for Stones was originally published by Samhain Publishing on Christmas Day 2007 and has now been re-released.
 The protagonist is both a university professor and part-time rancher – proof perhaps that dreams never truly go away, but continue to influence our lives in unexpected ways.

 Those unexpected influences have continued to inspire my writing.
 More about that in the following Friday Talk at Ten interview with Joan Bryden.